Andyrulz/tradecraft/MOBILE_OPTIMIZATION_SUMMARY.md

 - ✅ Information hierarchy improved
 - ✅ Error and loading states mobile-optimized

-The TradeCraft trade plan generator now provides an excellent mobile experience for traders on the go!
+The TradeCraft trade plan generator now provides an excellent mobile experience for traders on the go.